 Both ferry terminals are accessible, and disabled passengers can board the ferry on the lower level, but should call ahead to make arrangements (212-839-3061); there's more information at nyc.gov.

 Over in Staten Island, the St. George Ferry Terminal is just a short bus ride from the Snug Harbor Cultural Center & Botanical Garden.
-This cultural and entertainment destination (a former seamen's retirement home) encompasses a number of institutions whose diverse offerings should appeal to all interests and ages.
-Among them: the Newhouse Center for Contemporary Art, the Noble Maritime Collection and the Staten Island Children’s Museum.
-Closer to the terminal is the St. George neighborhood, which includes a September 11 memorial and the stadium where the Staten Island Yankees minor league baseball team plays.
-The Staten Island Museum and the St. George Theatre, too, are close to where the ferry lets out.
+This cultural and entertainment destination (a former seamen's retirement home) encompasses a number of institutions whose diverse offerings should appeal to all interests and ages: the Newhouse Center for Contemporary Art, the Noble Maritime Collection and the Staten Island Children’s Museum, and the Staten Island Museum.
+Closer to the terminal is the St. George neighborhood, which includes a September 11 memorial, the stadium where the Staten Island Yankees minor league baseball team plays and the St. George Theatre.
 There's also an art exhibition space within the terminal itself.
 For more on the neighborhood, read our complete guide.